A theoretical analysis of Guyon's toy volatility model: Proof of Theorem

-We now prove the last statement of the lemma, and start with the case $y_\sigma \ge 1$.
-With this, $\int_0^a \rho (y) \D y$ is finite and $s(x) = \int_0^x \rho(y) \D y$ for $x \in (0,a]$.
-Using~\eqref{eq:Expan_right_rho}, we can write the asymptotic behaviour of~$s(\cdot)$ around the origin by integrating the asymptotic behaviour of $\rho(\cdot)$ around zero.
-Classical asymptotic expansions for integrals~\cite[Chapter 3.3]{Miller} (note that the leading contribution arises at the right boundary of the integration domain) yields, after the change of variable $y \mapsto z x$,
+We now prove the last statement of the lemma, and start with the case $y_\sigma > 1$.
+Using~\eqref{eq:Expan_right_rho_m}, we write the asymptotic behaviour of~$\overline{S}(0,x]$ around the origin by integrating the asymptotic behaviour of $\overline{s}(\cdot)$ around zero.
+Classical asymptotic expansions for integrals~\cite[Chapter~3.3, pages~62 and~67]{Miller} (note that the leading contribution arises at the right boundary of the integration domain) yields, after the change of variable $y \mapsto z x$,

 as $x$ tends to zero.
-Combining this with~\eqref{eq:Expan_right} and~\eqref{eq:Expan_right_rho}, we obtain
+Combining this with~\eqref{eq:Expan_right_m} and~\eqref{eq:Expan_right_rho_m}, we obtain

-which is integrable on $(0,a]$ and concludes the proof, using the fact that
+which is integrable on $(0,{\overline{a}}]$ and concludes the proof, using the fact that